VKCOM/kphp/docs/kphp-server/execution-options/server-cmd-options.md

 <aside>--workers-num {n} / -f {n}</aside>

-The number of worker processes, default **0**.
+The number of worker processes, **required to be set for server (not cli) mode**.
-By default, no workers are started: the master process handles all requests (each request is blocking).
-This is applicable only for development.
+For development and testing, 1-2 workers is okay.
 For production, you typically set this number a bit less than the number of CPU cores on the server.

 <aside>--http-port {port} / -H {port}</aside>